 (iv) 0.30 gram per dry standard cubic meter 0.13 grain per dry standard cubic foot) as a daily arithmetic average when burning liquid fossil fuel.

 (C) Smelt Dissolving Tanks.
-The emissions of particulate matter from each smelt dissolving tank vent shall not exceed 0.15 kilogram per metric ton (0.30 pound per ton) of production as a daily arithmetic average.
+The emissions of particulate matter from each smelt dissolving tank vent must not exceed 0.15 kilogram per metric ton (0.30 pound per ton) of production as a daily arithmetic average.

 (3) Sulfur Dioxide (SO2).
-Emissions of sulfur dioxide from each recovery furnace stack shall not exceed a three-hour arithmetic average of 300 ppm on a dry-gas basis except when burning fuel oil.
-The sulfur content of fuel oil used shall not exceed the sulfur content of residual and distillate oil established in OAR 340-228-0100 and 340-228-0110, respectively.
+Emissions of sulfur dioxide from each recovery furnace stack must not exceed a three-hour arithmetic average of 300 ppm on a dry-gas basis except when burning fuel oil.
+The sulfur content of fuel oil used must not exceed the sulfur content of residual and distillate oil established in OAR 340-228-0100 and 340-228-0110, respectively.

-(4) All kraft mill sources with the exception of recovery furnaces shall not exceed an opacity equal to or greater than 20 percent for a period exceeding three minutes in any one hour.
+(4) Emissions from each kraft mill source, with the exception of the mill’s emissions attributable to a recovery furnace, must not equal or exceed 20 percent opacity as a six minute average.

 (5) New Source Performance Standards.
 New or modified sources that commenced construction after September 24, 1976, are subject to each provision of this rule and the New Source Performance Standards, 40 CFR 60 subpart BB as adopted under OAR 340-238-0060, whichever is more stringent.

-NOTE: Except for OAR 340-234-0210(1), this rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: Except for OAR 340-234-0210(1), this rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 [Publications: Publications referenced are available from the agency.]